hkarani/exif_extractor_js_tests/README.md

     		curl -Lo ~/.aws-lambda-rie/aws-lambda-rie https://github.com/aws/aws-lambda-runtime-interface-emulator/releases/latest/download/aws-lambda-rie && \
     		chmod +x ~/.aws-lambda-rie/aws-lambda-rie

 iv.
 Run docker image with the interface emulator

     		docker run --platform linux/amd64 -d -v ~/.aws-lambda-rie:/aws-lambda -p 9000:8080 \
         --entrypoint /aws-lambda/aws-lambda-rie \
         exif_extractor:latest \
         /usr/local/bin/npx aws-lambda-ric index.handler

-   A succesfull attempt will leave an output like one below
+   A succesfull attempt will leave an print and output like one below

         	c70a36164d87652031142cf13495b3722aa540e9f1f257b3b11ccb7dd11dfa3c

 v.
-Then you can go within the exif_extractor_test project and uncomment function a calls you'd like to test.
+Then you can go within the exif_extractor_test project and uncomment a function call you'd like to test.
 The url of the lamnda function running locally will look like
-	`http://localhost:9000/2015-03-31/functions/function/invocations` Depending on the port you choose run the code on
+	`http://localhost:9000/2015-03-31/functions/function/invocations` Depending on the port you choose run the docker run on as in (iv)

 vi.
 Copy the url into the post call in test.js and Run node test.js in terminal after uncommenting function passing images to the the lambda function you'd like
 		to test.